One-Day Car Insurance

 You’re renting a car for a short time

 Rental insurance is a great option when traveling and you need more than one day of car insurance.
-You can purchase coverage from the rental agent, check with your insurance provider for a better deal or contact your credit card issuer, as many offer rental insurance if you pay with their card.
+You can purchase coverage from the rental agent, check with your insurance provider for a better deal or contact your credit card issuer because many credit card companies offer rental insurance if you pay with their cards.

-One-day car insurance doesn't exist as a standalone product, but you have several practical alternatives if you need temporary coverage.
+One-day car insurance doesn't exist as a standalone product, but you have several alternatives for temporary coverage.
 The most common solution is buying a standard six-month policy online and canceling it early, though you'll pay at least one month's premium and potentially a cancellation fee.

-You can get one-day coverage through rental companies, your credit card, or extend your existing auto policy for rental cars.
-If you're borrowing someone else's car, their insurance may already cover you for one day through permissive use, eliminating the need for separate coverage.
+You can get one-day coverage through rental companies, your credit card or by extending your existing auto policy for rental cars.
+If you're borrowing someone else's car, the owner's insurance may already cover you through permissive use, eliminating the need for separate coverage.

 Compare One-Day Auto Insurance Rates